BlazesRus/angband/lib/readme.txt

-The "lib" directory contains all of Angband's special sub-directories.
+The "lib" directory contains all of PWMAngband's special sub-directories.

 === Directory "lib/gamedata" ===